PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 You can access the app via [posthoghelp.zendesk.com](https://posthoghelp.zendesk.com).

-The first time you sign into Zendesk, please make sure you include your name and [profile picture](https://posthog.com/handbook/company/team) so our users know who they are chatting to!
+The first time you sign into Zendesk, please make sure you include your name and [profile picture](https://posthog.com/handbook/company/team) so our users know who they are chatting with!

 #### How to use Zendesk